skhan890/getmicah.github.io/_drafts/go_interaction_p1.md

 layout: post
 title:  "Building Efficient Manipulation Interactions for 3DOF Virtual Reality Controllers Pt.1"
 date:   2020-02-09 09:00:00 -0400
+description: The design and implementation of 3DOF manipulation interaction techniques on the Oculus Go.
 ---

 # User Adoption